 Booking Your Train Ticket

 You can not make a reservation or purchase a train ticket outside of Morocco.
 Once you arrive, however, go to the nearest train station and you can make reservations and purchase your tickets to anywhere in the country.
 The trains run often and it is usually not a problem to book just a day or so in advance of your trip.

-If you are traveling from Tangier to Marrakech and you want to take the overnight train (departing Tangier at 21.05) you will just have to hope the couchettes are not fully booked.
+If you are traveling from Tangier to Marrakech and you want to take the overnight train you will just have to hope the couchettes are not fully booked.
 If they are fully booked, don't panic, there's nearly always a seat available in second class so you won't have to stay overnight in Tangier if you don't want to.

 First Class or Second?